Ali-Ghanizadeh/Single-Objective-Genetic-Algorithm/README.md

 # GeneticAlgorithm_AI_CA1
-This repository contains codes of a Genetic Algorithm codes for purpose of curve fitting.
+This repository contains codes of a Genetic Algorithm for purpose of curve fitting.